Sanix-Darker/sanixdk.xyz/content/blogs/how-i-hacked-my-token-cost-burnt.md

 I did not benchmark those tools head-to-head.
 The difference is simpler: Radar leaves its map in Git, so it survives a clone, a compaction and a dead process.

+> **Disclaimer:** Radar is not a magical solution.
+It is graph mathematics, ranking, hashes, thresholds and probabilistic evaluation wrapped in deterministic code.
+It works best on big projects where orientation is expensive and repeated.
+On a tiny repository, a direct search can still be cheaper.

 ### THE BORING ALGORITHMS SAVING THE MONEY

 The pipeline is small enough to keep in my head: